nogibjj/djl_project_4/README.md

 This project demonstrates the use of Flask for building a web-based application and Docker for containerization.
 The application's simplicity allows for easy deployment on various platforms, such as Azure App Services.

 Recommendations:
-Consider trainig the
+- Consider trainig the model on Shakespeare texts for more accurete poems
-Consider implementing additional features or integrations to enhance the application.
+- Consider implementing additional features or integrations to enhance the application.
-Explore optimizing the Docker image for production use.
 Continuously monitor and optimize the application's performance in a production environment.
-By following the provided instructions, you can deploy the Shakespeare Poem Generator and experience the charm of generating poetic verses inspired by the great William Shakespeare.